arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ### Workspace Pre-Configuration

-Some considerations must be considered beforehand to properly enable and use Modbus RTU on Opta™ using PLC IDE for appropriate Modbus RTU operation.
-The following subsections will help briefly explain such aspects.
+Some considerations must be made before properly enabling and using Modbus RTU on Opta™ using PLC IDE for appropriate Modbus RTU operation.
+The following subsections will explain such aspects.

-***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***
+***Check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize yourself with the Arduino PLC IDE environment.***

 #### Opta™ Basic Configuration